damiar69/shakers-assistant/README.md

 If you have any problems or questions, you can contact me at any time (+34 601147490)

-If you dont have API key for OPEN AI use that:
+Imnot sure if you have API key for OPEN AI, if not use that one: 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
+Is for test, i will delete it after the trial.

 **By dmiralles**